USANA Health Sciences (NYSE:USNA) Issues Q3 2021 Earnings Guidance

 USANA Health Sciences (NYSE:USNA) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $1.280-$1.330 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.440.
 The company issued revenue guidance of $265 million-$270 million, compared to the consensus revenue estimate of $303.24 million.USANA Health Sciences also updated its FY 2021 guidance to $5.800-$6.000 EPS.

-USANA Health Sciences (NYSE:USNA) last announced its quarterly earnings data on Tuesday, July 27th.
-The company reported $1.87 EPS for the quarter, beating the Zacks’ consensus estimate of $1.78 by $0.09.
-USANA Health Sciences had a net margin of 11.09% and a return on equity of 33.65%.
-The company had revenue of $336.84 million for the quarter, compared to the consensus estimate of $340.20 million.
-Equities research analysts anticipate that USANA Health Sciences will post 6.31 earnings per share for the current fiscal year.
+USANA Health Sciences (NYSE:USNA) last released its earnings results on Tuesday, July 27th.
+The company reported $1.87 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.78 by $0.09.
+The business had revenue of $336.84 million for the quarter, compared to analyst estimates of $340.20 million.
+USANA Health Sciences had a return on equity of 33.65% and a net margin of 11.09%.
+As a group, research analysts predict that USANA Health Sciences will post 6.31 earnings per share for the current fiscal year.

-In related news, insider Robert A. Sinnott sold 1,648 shares of the stock in a transaction on Monday, August 16th.
+In other news, insider Robert A. Sinnott sold 1,648 shares of USANA Health Sciences stock in a transaction on Monday, August 16th.
 The shares were sold at an average price of $95.04, for a total transaction of $156,625.92.
-Following the completion of the sale, the insider now owns 1,648 shares in the company, valued at approximately $156,625.92.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, Director Frederic J. Winssinger sold 926 shares of the company’s stock in a transaction on Thursday, July 29th.
-The stock was sold at an average price of $99.08, for a total transaction of $91,748.08.
-Following the transaction, the director now owns 2,516 shares of the company’s stock, valued at approximately $249,285.28.
+Following the completion of the sale, the insider now directly owns 1,648 shares of the company’s stock, valued at approximately $156,625.92.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Gilbert A. Fuller sold 312 shares of the company’s stock in a transaction dated Thursday, August 5th.
+The shares were sold at an average price of $96.52, for a total transaction of $30,114.24.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 3,435 shares of company stock valued at $331,837.
-Company insiders own 0.21% of the company’s stock.
+Insiders sold a total of 3,435 shares of company stock valued at $331,837 over the last quarter.
+0.21% of the stock is owned by company insiders.

 About USANA Health Sciences